 The AARD found that there is nil to low potential for archaeological remains associated with nineteenth century farming to be present.
 Any remains are unlikely to have research value.
-There is low potential for archaeological remains associated with the late nineteenth and early twentieth century establishment of the Taylor House (Lakemba), stables and potential outbuildings, as well as evidence of associated farming activities.
-There is low-moderate potential for archaeological remains associated with the late nineteenth and early twentieth century development of the Bankstown rail line and Lakemba Station, including the first timber island platform at the station.
-These archaeological remains have potential to reach the threshold for local heritage significance, depending on the intactness, particularly remains associated with 'Lakemba' and the Lakemba 1909 timber island platform.
+There is low-moderate potential for archaeological remains associated with the late nineteenth and early twentieth century development of the Bankstown rail line and Belmore Station, including the former goods shed and platform, converter room, and coal bin.
+These archaeological remains have potential to reach the threshold for local heritage significance, depending on the intactness

-Figure 8: Lakemba Station archaeological potential
+Figure 5: Belmore Station archaeological potential

-Figure 9: Lakemba Station archaeological management
+Figure 6: Belmore Station archaeological management